Legendary Rock Drums

-Spitfire creates rock history with three legendary drummers recorded at one legendary location.
+Spitfire creates rock history with three legendary drummers — Chad Smith, Roger Taylor and Andy Gangadeen — recorded at legendary studio location, Headley Grange.
 A new benchmark in drum sampling, this is an anthology of playable kits and an exhaustive selection of searing loops all with sympathetic mixing options.

 SPACE TRAVEL - J. Matthias (0:00 / 4:59)

 Jamming With Chad - J Mathias (0:00 / 2:04)